 Mackenzie began her work with EC PBIS in Head Start classrooms implementing as a teacher in both San Francisco and Portland.
 Mackenzie later moved into program-wide implementation as a program administrator and chaired an EC PBIS county leadership team before transitioning to consulting.
 Mackenzie earned her MA of Early Childhood Education from San Francisco State University.

-Mackenzie has provided training and coaching extensively with Head Start and Early Childhood Special Education programs, as well as childcare centers and school districts.
+Mackenzie has provided training and coaching extensively with Head Start and Early Intervention and Early Childhood Special Education programs, as well as childcare centers and school districts.
 She has completed the Teaching Pyramid Observation Tool (TPOT) reliability training and is a proficient TPOT observer.
-Mackenzie has also presented at several conferences, including conferences hosted by the Confederation of Oregon School Administrators (COSA), NWPBIS Network, Oregon AEYC, Infant and Early Childhood Conference, and the Oregon Head Start Association.
+Mackenzie has also presented at numerous conferences, including conferences hosted by the Confederation of Oregon School Administrators (COSA), NWPBIS Network, Oregon AEYC, Infant and Early Childhood Conference, and the Oregon Head Start Association.

-This training is geared toward classroom teams and support staff.
+This training is geared toward preschool classroom teams and support staff.
 The training looks at building positive relationships with children, families, and coworkers, designing supportive environments, and creating effective schedules, routines, and expectations.

 Pyramid Model module 1, EC PBIS tier 1, Set 1

-This training is geared toward classroom teams and support staff.
+This training is geared toward preschool classroom teams and support staff.
 The training looks at the importance of teaching social skills and covers teaching friendship skills, emotional literacy, problem solving, and anger and impulse control.

 Pyramid Model module 2, EC PBIS tier 2, Set 1

-This training is geared toward classroom teams and support staff.
+This training is geared toward preschool classroom teams and support staff.
 The training looks at collecting data on children’s challenging behavior, creating a behavior support team, writing behavior plans, and evaluating plans for individual children.
 This training is provided after universal and secondary supports have been put in place.

 Pyramid Model module 3, EC PBIS tier 3